An easy spinach lasagna with fresh spinach, flavorful mushrooms, light tomato sauce, and cheeses. A delicious meatless

 3/4 teaspoon kosher salt, or to taste

-2 cups part-skim ricotta cheese, can substitute cottage cheese (about 1 15-ounce container)
+2 cups part-skim ricotta cheese, can substitute cottage cheese (one 15-ounce container)

 2 large eggs, beaten

 1/4 teaspoon freshly ground black pepper

 3 cups marinara sauce, see our homemade marinara sauce recipe (about 1 24-ounce jar)

 12 no-boil lasagna noodles or use regular lasagna noodles that have been cooked